BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^14]: **Script Type.** Current options are "Legacy", "Nested Segwit", and "Native Segwit".
 Both "Legacy" and "Nested Segwit" are older Bitcoin scripts, while "Native Segwit" has been the current one for several years.
 It's always best to stick with the newest, to future-proof your funds, as long as it's been around for a year or two and is a mature technology.

 [^15]: **Computer or Mobile Device?** Generally, a mobile device is preferred over a computer because it reduces the attack surface.
 If you do choose to use a computer for creating your recovery key, be sure it's not the computer also running Sparrow.
-Generally, keep your keys and your transaction coordinator separate, or you begin to lose the advantages of this scenario.
+Generally, keep your keys and your transaction coordinator separate or you begin to lose the advantages of this procedure.

 [^16]: **Why Optional?** We encourage everyone to create MicroSD backups of their SSKR shares, as described here.
 The _only_ reason that this is listed as optional is because we don't want to discourage you from using this procedure if you don't have an SD Card Reader for iPhone and an extra MicroSD card on hand.
 So, if you can, get that Card Reader and that extra card.
 If you don't have them, just skip these parts, but we suggest that you come back and do them in the future.

-[^17]: **Why QR?** We choose QR as the most automated of the restore methods.
+[^17]: **Why QR?** We choose QR as the most automated of the backup (and restore) methods.
 You should be able to display two of the three QRs from these files (or load them directly in Seed Tool) and restore in a totally automated way.
 However, if you prefer to be able to see your backup words, choose ByteWords.
 Even better, backup in both formats.

 [^18]: **Which Card Is Which?** If you're using our standard procedure MicroSD Card #1 is the one you bought with the SD Adapter, while MicroSD Card #2 and #3 are the ones that came with your Passport.
-If you're using a Passport, it's important to differentiate them, because you will _not_ put a Passport backup on MicroSD Card #1, as it'll be stored the same place as the Passport Backup words.
+It's important to differentiate these three MicroSDs, because you will _not_ put a Passport backup on MicroSD Card #1, as it'll be stored the same place as the Passport Backup Words.

 [^19]: **Export Together!** One you have clicked the "Export Shares Individually" button do *not* click done until you have exported all three shares.
 Each times SSKR shares are generated, they're modified by new entropy.
 That means that SSKR shares may only be used with the other shares created at the exact same time.